akshitagupta15june/Face-X/Awesome-face-operations/Gender_Classification/Readme.md

 through the face of human being, facial key-point detection, speech recognition.

-# Composition of Deep Convolutional and Subsample layer :
+## 4.Composition of Deep Convolutional and Subsample layer :

 The number of layers involves the work of Deep Convolution Neural Network (D-CNN) is scaled down by the convolutional layer and a subsample layer in a single layer.
 This concept was popularized by Simard, which was after known by Mamalet and